aneasystone/github-trending/README.md

 ## Python

+* 【2023-07-29】[continuedev / continue](https://github.com/continuedev/continue) - ⏩the open-source autopilot for software development—a VS Code extension that brings the power of ChatGPT to your IDE
 * 【2023-07-28】[eosphoros-ai / DB-GPT](https://github.com/eosphoros-ai/DB-GPT) - Revolutionizing Database Interactions with Private LLM Technology
 * 【2023-07-28】[alantech / marsha](https://github.com/alantech/marsha) - Marsha is a functional, higher-level, English-based programming language that gets compiled into tested Python software by an LLM
 * 【2023-07-28】[n1nj4sec / pupy](https://github.com/n1nj4sec/pupy) - Pupy is an opensource, cross-platform (Windows, Linux, OSX, Android) C2 and post-exploitation framework written in python and C